Ads Management

 The "Weekly Pruning" Ritual

-When you use Broad Match, your Negative Keyword List becomes your most valuable asset.
-You are "shaking the tree" (Broad Match) and "catching everything" (Search Terms).
-You must toss out the bad apples:
+When you use Broad Match, your Negative Keyword List becomes one of your most valuable assets.

 1. Go to Search Terms